ducanhho2296/DeepAmenitySegmentation/datasets/README.md

-# Generating square bbox images with Grid-sampling and Random-sampling techniques
+# Generating square bbox images

+In this project, there are two types to sampling dataset:
+- with Grid-sampling
+- and Random-sampling techniques

 This Python script, `generate_dataset.py`, generates square bounding box images from high-resolution satellite imagery using two different techniques: Grid-sampling and Random-sampling.
 The generated images are labeled using the building footprints of the city.